 The next key benefit of LED lighting is how long each lamp lasts.
 LED lamps have a lifetime of more than 50,000 hours, and they have a solid reputation for being very reliable throughout that entire 50,000 hours.
 To understand just how revolutionary that lifetime is, consider that a standard incandescent light bulb will only last 1,500 hours before it needs to be replaced.
 That means that an LED light has over 33 times the lifetime of a traditional bulb.

 LED bulbs also last about 10 times longer than fluorescent bulbs, which is great news for businesses that have bulbs in hard to reach locations.
-The ability to avoid lamp changes for years or even decades in the right setting makes LED bulbs more cost efficient in many ways.
+The ability to avoid lamp changes for years or even decades in the right setting makes LED bulbs more cost-efficient in many ways.
 You’ll spend less on replacement bulbs and less on maintenance labour; the significant decrease in costs makes the initial investment much smarter when you consider these facts.

 Speaking of maintenance, LED lighting fixtures are also low maintenance in other ways, which is yet another key benefit of choosing this lighting source.
-LED lighting is a solid state light, which means that the light is produced by solid-state electroluminescence.
+LED lighting is a solid-state light, which means that the light is produced by solid-state electroluminescence.
 This is different from incandescent bulbs which use thermal radiation, for example.
 The difference between the two is how much heat is generated by the light production, and how much energy dissipates during the light production.
-Solid state lighting sources don’t suffer from extreme temperature, vibration, or shocks.
+Solid-state lighting sources don’t suffer from extreme temperature, vibration, or shocks.
 So not only do they use less energy, they are less susceptible to the unstable conditions that cause lamps to need to be replaced.

 With the extended lamp life of an LED, they are becoming the go-to choice for hard-to-reach environments.
-Warehouses where it can cost a lot in labour to have employees climb around changing light bulbs can really benefit from changing to long-lasting LED lighting.
+Warehouses, where it can cost a lot in labour to have employees climb around changing light bulbs, can really benefit from changing to long-lasting LED lighting.
 Traffic lighting is another area where it can cost a lot to have lamps consistently being changed; by switching to LED lights, townships and cities can save on their department of transportation budgets.

-LED lights run very cool, which makes them not only last longer, but also makes them safer.
+LED lights run very cool, which makes them not only last longer but also makes them safer.
 This is another key benefit of choosing LED lamps, especially in areas where children may be close to lights such as in schools, nurseries, and residential homes.
-There’s another big benefit to LED lamps running cooler in the summer: it means you can lower the use of your air conditioner in many cases, because your lighting isn’t creating ambient heat in the space.
-It costs far more to run the air conditioning at a higher level each year, than to switch to low-heat LED lamps and save in multiple ways.
+There’s another big benefit to LED lamps running cooler in the summer: it means you can lower the use of your air conditioner in many cases because your lighting isn’t creating ambient heat in the space.
+It costs far more to run the air conditioning at a higher level each year than to switch to low-heat LED lamps and save in multiple ways.

 Traditional lamps are extremely inefficient in this regard.
 They only turn 20% of the energy they use into light, while the rest becomes heat and dissipates.
-LED lighting not only requires less energy, it also turns 80% of the energy it uses into light.
+LED lighting not only requires less energy, but it also turns 80% of the energy it uses into the light.
 Only 20% of the energy from an LED lamp becomes heat and dissipates, which is what makes them so efficient.

 One major benefit of LED lighting for businesses is the fact that LED lamps do not need to warm up to reach maximum light production.
 Many other lights can suffer from being over switched, meaning that over time, they will take longer and longer to reach maximum production.
 Halogen lights and fluorescent lights are particularly prone to this issue.
 Over time, switching these lights on and off can also reduce their life expectancy.